 Why these desperate twistings of words and numbers by the left, in order to discredit marriage?

 Partly it is because marriage is a fundamental component of a social order that the left opposes.
+Moreover, marriage is seen as one of the social restrictions on individual free choice.

 These are not new ideas, even though they may be more pervasive than in the past, simply because the intelligentsia is larger and more vocal today.